consistent-milk12/docs-md/generated_docs/serde_core/de/index.md

 - `fn deserialize_any<V>(self, visitor: V) -> Result<<V as >::Value, <Self as >::Error>`

-  Require the `Deserializer` to figure out how to drive the visitor based
+  Require the `Deserializer` to figure out how to drive the visitor based on what data type is in the input.

+  When implementing `Deserialize`, you should avoid relying on `Deserializer::deserialize_any` unless you need to be told by the Deserializer what type is in the input.
+Know that relying on `Deserializer::deserialize_any` means your data type will be able to deserialize from self-describing formats only, ruling out Postcard and many others.

 - `fn deserialize_bool<V>(self, visitor: V) -> Result<<V as >::Value, <Self as >::Error>`